raunak536/expense_filing_automator/README.md

 ## Important Note for Mac Users

-To allow automation to work correctly, you must grant permission to the app running Docker to control Chrome:
+To allow automation to work correctly, you must grant permission to the app to control Chrome:

 - Go to:
   `System Settings > Privacy & Security > Automation`